 Comprehensive Care

-Morphine addiction often leads to poly-substance and intravenous abuse, deteriorated physical health, communicable diseases such as Hepatitis, AIDs, HIV, STDs, and bacterial infections that can destroy bodily tissues and organs.
+Morphine addiction may lead to poly-substance and intravenous abuse, deteriorated physical health, communicable diseases such as hepatitis, AIDs, HIV, STDs, and bacterial infections that can destroy bodily tissues and organs.
 Abusers may be homeless, victims of domestic violence or neglect, unable to work, have legal issues, become involved in risky or criminal behaviors, and have impaired psychological health.

-Any of these issues can be recovery obstacle if the person is left on their own.
-In an inpatient morphine addiction treatment, the patient can be guided through the necessary steps to recovery with the benefit of specialized services when needed.
+Any of these issues can be a recovery obstacle if the person is left on their own.
+In an inpatient morphine addiction treatment program, you may be guided through the necessary steps to recovery with the benefit of specialized services when needed.

 Counseling and Therapy

-Inpatient morphine addiction treatment affords the addict access to qualified and experienced counselors who can help to identify specific problems in the patient life and provide the support they need.
-One on one therapy in an inpatient morphine addiction treatment benefits the patient with getting to know and trust their counselor as they see their ongoing needs getting met.
+Inpatient morphine addiction treatment affords the addict access to qualified and experienced counselors who can help to identify specific problems and provide the support they need.
+One on one therapy in an inpatient morphine addiction treatment benefits the patient by getting to know and trust their counselor as they see their ongoing needs getting met.

-Opening up and getting to the root of underlying issues that may have caused or been exacerbated by the morphine addiction is a benefit of inpatient morphine addiction treatment that can provide the extra encouragement for abstinence and relapse prevention that the patient typically, would not achieve elsewhere.
+Opening up and getting to the root of underlying issues that may have caused or been exacerbated by morphine addiction is a benefit of inpatient morphine addiction treatment that can provide the extra encouragement for abstinence and relapse prevention that the patient typically would not achieve elsewhere.

 Behavioral Therapies